Skip to main content

 • Culver City

-Our new Food Waste and Organics Recycling Program makes it easy for businesses to reduce the amount of trash going to landfills by recycling food waste and other organics.
+Culver City’s Recycling Program makes it easy for businesses and residents to reduce the amount of trash going to landfills by recycling food waste and other organics.

 Includes a list of L.A.-area food banks, food scraps recyclers and rendering companies.